colin-olito/SA-Hermaphrodites-wDemography/README.md

 ## Overview

-This is a GitHub repository for the development of a theoretical evolutionary genetics research project that is now published under the title "*Demographic consequences of sexually antagonistic selection in partially selfing populations*" (doi: [XXX](https://doi.org/...)).
-Here you can find all of the necessary code to reproduce the simulations presented in the published paper and appendices, and the LaTeX files used to compile the manuscript.
-Supplementary material for the paper is also available from the publisher [here](https://www.journals.uchicago.edu/toc/an/current), and on the Dryad digital repository [here](https://datadryad.org/stash/share/81sAuXGEg8cSh-S9VVL0PfBCsl6YLkG1OIFBCvOefac).
+This is a GitHub repository for a theoretical evolutionary genetics research project that is now published under the title "*Demographic consequences of sexually antagonistic selection in partially selfing populations*" (doi: [XXX](https://doi.org/...)).
+Here you can find all of the necessary code to reproduce the simulations and figures from the published paper and appendices.
+Supplementary material for the paper is also available from the publisher [here](https://www.journals.uchicago.edu/toc/an/current), and on the Dryad/Zenodo digital repository [here](https://doi.org/10.5061/dryad.c2fqz619t), temporary reviewer link [here](https://datadryad.org/stash/share/81sAuXGEg8cSh-S9VVL0PfBCsl6YLkG1OIFBCvOefac).

 ## Abstract